 Bear Valley in the Point Reyes National Seashore is home to the park's visitor center as well as a large picnic area complete with tables, restrooms, charcoal grills, and drinking water.
 Have a leisurely lunch outdoors, and then take a hike—there are a number of different hikes and walks you can do here that are suitable for everyone in the family, including the Earthquake Trail, the Bear Valley Trail, and the trail leading to the Morgan horse ranch.
 Read more about Bear Valley in our article here.

-If you haven't been to the beautiful and picturesque Slide Ranch in Muir Beach, now is your chance.
-Come to this non-profit teaching farm overlooking the ocean to celebrate food, family, and fun at this year's Spring Fling this Saturday from 10 am to 4 pm.
+If you haven't been to check out the beautiful and picturesque Slide Ranch in Muir Beach, now is your chance!
+Come to this non-profit teaching farm overlooking the ocean this Saturday to celebrate food, family, and fun at this year's Spring Fling.
+It all takes place on April 25, 2015 from 10 am to 4 pm.

-This year's Spring Fling includes live kid-friendly music, local organic cuisine, and hands-on farm and craft activities for all ages.
+This year's Spring Fling features live kid-friendly music, local organic cuisine, hikes and tours, and hands-on farm and craft activities for all ages.
 Learn where your food comes from by milking goats, feeding chickens, and touring the garden, or making bread, butter, and cheese.
 See how a sweater is made through sheep shearing, carding and spinning wool, and other wool crafts.
-Attend an informative bee keeping workshop with Marin Bee Company Family.
-Come reconnect with the land on a guided coastal hike, or simply relax on a picnic blanket while eating delicious offerings from local farms.

 Marin Mommies presents a guest article by San Rafael dad Joey Chandler on the growing popularity of the Thursday Night Playdate and Potluck (P&P).
 It's a great way to make friends and meet other families in the neighborhood, and he offers some tips for starting a P&P of your own.